in Diamond House

 Laura J. Padgett’s work explores unoccupied spaces, both real and theoretical, to reveal truths that are often overlooked.
 Like her subject, her work itself inhabits the spaces between photographic storytelling and installation, between language and image, between history and current affairs.
 While she uses photographic media the results are always more than photographic objects.

 Since the nineties Padgett has produced a wide-ranging body of work, adopting various genres such as architectural photography, still life and urban street photography while exploring our ideas of communal and cultural identity.

-Laura J. Padgett’s work is often in public spaces and plays with scale, material and the way we interpret images and their relation to history.
+Laura J. Padgett’s work is often displayed in public spaces and plays with scale, material and the way we interpret images and their relation to history.
 The breadth of her work demonstrates an ability to move fluidly between genres, based on her background in painting, art history and architecture.

 all images copyright © Laura J. Padgett 1987-2022